RiceC-at-MasonHS/SB29-guard-chrome/requirements/technical-plan.md

 ### Version 1.0: Initial Private Release
 For the initial rollout within our district's managed Google Workspace, we will use a direct-to-API architecture.

 - **How it Works:** The extension will fetch data directly from the Supabase API.
 The required API key will be included in the packaged extension code.
+Ideally this is a dedicated, read-only API Key that does not allow users to muddle with the data.

 - **API Key Security:** To keep the key out of the public GitHub repository, it will be handled via a build-time injection.
 The key will be stored in a local, git-ignored file (e.g., `config.js`).
 A simple build script will read this key and insert it into the final JavaScript file before the extension is packaged for upload.
 This is a safe and acceptable tradeoff for a private, force-installed extension.
+Doubly so if the API Key is guarded to be read-only.

-### Version 2.0: Enhanced Security & Scalability
+### Version 2.0: Enhanced Security & Scalability -- Optional Advancement
 For long-term stability and security, we will introduce a secure proxy model.

 - **How it Works:** The extension will call a trusted intermediary endpoint hosted by the school.
 This proxy will be the only service that holds the Supabase API key.
+It will also be able to minimize the data that is transmitted to end-users devices.

 - **Technology:** The proxy will be a lightweight, high-performance binary (written in Go) hosted on a school subdomain.
 This completely decouples the extension from the secret key, making the system more robust and scalable.